 Deniz: How did creating that retail space translate into sales?
 Do you see more sales coming from that?

-Tina: We did.
-We did see a lift, especially in Vancouver and Toronto.
-It’s because, as you said today, it’s about feeling it, touching it, seeing the colors.
-Makes a difference.
+Tina: We did see a lift, especially in Vancouver and Toronto.
+It’s because as you said, today, it’s about feeling it, touching it, seeing the colors.
+It makes a difference.

 Deniz: Looking ahead, do you see permanent U.S. stores—like a potential LA or New York space—becoming part of Fable’s retail strategy?